0doxes0/ClothingFit/README.md

 ## Additional Notes

-- This tool, including this README, was created with significant AI assistance
+- This tool, including this README, was created with AI assistance
 - This is a temporary solution to accelerate clothing fitting.
 Looking forward to the completion of automatic clothing fitting tools for Unity being developed by talented individuals.